PrincessUjay/KodeCamp-04repo/Assignments/Assignments/Promotional_Task5/README.md

 This README.md File details the steps to create and configure a Virtual Private Cloud (VPC) named KCVPC with public and private subnets, and appropriate routing and security configurations.

 ### Step 1: Create VPC
 a.
-Navigate to VPC Dashboard in the AWS Management Console.
+Open your AWS Console (console.aws.amazon.com) and Navigate to VPC Dashboard in the AWS Management Console.

 b.
+Click on "Your VPCs" in the left-hand menu.

-Create a VPC with the following details:
+c.
+Click on "Create VPC" and Create a VPC with the following details:
-- Name: KCVPC
+- Name Tag: KCVPC
 - IPv4 CIDR block: 10.0.0.0/16

+d.
+Leave the default settings for other fields

+e.
+Click "Create VPC".

 ### Step 2: Create Subnets
+a.
+Navigate to the Subnets section in the left-hand menu.

+b.
+Click on "Create Subnet" and create these subnets with the following details:

 Public Subnet
+- VPC: Select the 'KCVPC' VPC you created.
-- Name: PublicSubnet
+- Subnet Name: PublicSubnet
 - IPv4 CIDR block: 10.0.1.0/24
-- Availability Zone: Select one (e.g., eu-west-1a)
+- Availability Zone: Select one (e.g., I selected eu-west-1a)

+Click add new subnet and create a private subnet

 Private Subnet
+- VPC: Select the 'KCVPC' VPC you created.
-- Name: PrivateSubnet
+- Subnet Name: PrivateSubnet
 - IPv4 CIDR block: 10.0.2.0/24
-- Availability Zone: Select the same as the Public Subnet for simplicity (e.g., eu-west-1a)
+- Availability Zone: Select one (e.g., I selected eu-west-1a)

+c.
+Click "Create Subnet".

 ### Step 3: Configure Internet Gateway
 a.
+Navigate to the Internet Gateways section in the left-hand menu.

+b.
+Click on "Create Internet Gateway"

-Create and attach an IGW to KCVPC:
+c.
+To Create and attach an IGW to KCVPC, fill in the details:
-- Name: KCVPC-IGW
+- Name Tag: KCVPC-IGW
+- Click "Create Internet Gateway"
+- Attach the internet gateway by selecting the created IGW.
+- Click on "Actions" and select "Attach to VPC".
+- Select 'KCVPC' and click "Attach".

 ### Step 4: Configure Route Tables
+a.
+Navigate to the Route Tbles section in the left-hand Menu

+b.
+Click on "Create Route Table" and fill in the details:

 Public Route Table:
-- Name: PublicRouteTable
+- Name Tag: PublicRouteTable
 - Associate PublicSubnet with this route table.
 - Add a route to the IGW (0.0.0.0/0 -> IGW).

 Private Route Table:
-- Name: PrivateRouteTable
+- Name Tag: PrivateRouteTable
 - Associate PrivateSubnet with this route table.
 - Ensure no direct route to the internet.